cassac/bulk_follow/README.md

 **LinkedIn**
   * In the terminal type `python follow_li.py` or `python3 follow_li.py`

+**Troubleshooting**
+  * Mac users: When running the scripts if there is an error message pertaining to Chrome driver not found then your Chrome brower may not be installed in the location.
+Reinstall `google-chrome` using this command `brew cask install google-chrome`.

 _Some people's Github and/or LinkedIn handles may be missing, contain typos or have already been followed.
 Feedback will be provided in the terminal when running the script._

 _These scripts DO NOT save your account information/credentials anywhere.
 Author is not responsible for misuse of these scripts.
 Use at your own risk._